-PREREQUISITE: BUS 241.
+PREREQUISITE: BUS 241 with a grade of "C" or higher.

 This course is a continuation of BUS 241.
 In addition to a study of financial accounting, this course also places emphasis upon managerial accounting, with coverage of corporations, statement analysis introductory cost accounting, and use of information for planning, control, and decision making.